-At April 30, 2020, Freshwater's outstanding loan balance was \$32.9 million, consisting of \$22.7 million of operating debt and \$10.2 million of demand-installment debt.
-During the year, annual repayment of principle on the demand installment debt was \$0.78 million.
-Since establishing its debt repayment strategy in 2012, Freshwater has reduced demand-installment debt by \$6.3 million, from \$16.5 million in 2012 to \$10.2 million in 2020.
-Because of the challenging circumstances from COVID-19, Freshwater has deferred three months of principal repayments on the demand installment debt.
+At April 30, 2021, Freshwater's outstanding loan balance was \$19.5 million, consisting of \$10.2 million of operating debt and \$9.3 million of demand-installment debt.
+During the year, annual repayment of principle on the demand installment debt was \$0.86 million.
+Since establishing its debt repayment strategy, Freshwater has reduced demand-installment debt by \$7.2 million, from \$16.5 million in 2012 to \$9.3 million in 2021.

-Note 11 to the financial statements provides full details on Freshwater's borrowing facilities.
+Note 10 to the financial statements provides full details on Freshwater's borrowing facilities.